 *General Disclaimer: This site does not provide medical or legal advice.
 This website is intended for informational purposes only and not intended to be a substitute for professional medical advice, diagnosis, or treatment.

-After running for more than 16 years, I’ve heard far too many times “the best way to breathe when running is______.”
+After running for nearly 20 years, I’ve heard far too many times “the best way to breathe when running is______.”
 Some of my favorites:

 - Inhale through the nose, exhale through the mouth (just like you’re meditating!)